Auto Train: Operations

-The schedule calls for the trains to arrive in Lorton and Sanford about 10 a.m. the next day.
+The schedule calls for the trains to arrive in Lorton and Sanford about 9 a.m. the next day.
 When the trains arrive on time, they have covered the 855-mile (1,376 km) journey in about 17 hours, at an average speed of about 50 miles per hour (80 km/h).

 Passengers cannot immediately leave the train, as the autoracks are first decoupled from the consist, and in the case of the Sanford station, the passenger cars are split into two sections to fit on Sanford's shorter platforms.
 At this point, the passengers are then allowed to disembark and move to the auto claim area.
 Cleaning crews move into the train after passengers leave, and the train is re-supplied with food and water.
-The passenger cars' seat backs are flipped to allow everyone in coach to ride facing forward.
+The passenger car seat backs are flipped to allow everyone in coach to ride facing forward.

 The autoracks are further split into three to six sections and each section is aligned with a loading ramp (see picture).
 The doors between each are opened, and connecting ramps are lowered to allow vehicles to move between cars.
 At this point vehicles begin to roll off the autoracks and to the claim area, where they are identified and announced by the vehicle number that was attached to the vehicle at the origin station.
 Vehicles are not unloaded in the same order they were loaded.
 It normally takes one hour to unload all vehicles from a full train.

-The first 30 vehicles off belong to passengers who have paid $60 or $65, depending on peak or off-peak travel times, a service Amtrak has offered by the name Priority Vehicle Offloading since April 2013.
+The first 30 vehicles off belong to passengers who have paid an extra fee, a service Amtrak has offered by the name Priority Vehicle Offloading since April 2013.
+The fee has risen from $50 in 2016 to $60 in 2017 to $95 in 2023.